Academy-Creatio/ExpenseReport/README.md

 # ExpenseReport
  Development Training May 19-29, 2020

+## PLEASE NOTE THAT THE VIDEO RECORDINGS WILL BE AUTOMATICALLY DELETED AFTER 21 DAYS FROM THE DAY OF POST
 | Day  | Download | Play |
 |:--------:|:------- |:-----:|
 | Day 1  | [Link][d1Link]  |[Link][p1Link]  |